pavel-demin/red-pitaya-notes/scanner.md

 Introduction
 -----

-This configuration may be useful for building a galvanometer controller for an optical scanner.
+This configuration may be useful for building a galvanometer controller for an optical scanner or a scanning coil controller for a scanning electron microscope.

 Hardware
 -----

 The system outputs the line scan signal to OUT1 and the raster scan signal to OUT2.
 The trigger and S&H pulses are available from the pins DIO0_N and DIO1_N on the E1 connector.
+The analog signals corresponding to each pixel are input to IN1 and IN2.

 The basic blocks of the system are shown on the following diagram: